-▶ Fig. 1 Algorithm for the diagnosis of diabetes.
-For practical reasons, the Laboratory Diagnostics Commission of the Deutsche Diabetes Gesellschaft (DDG) and Deutsche Gesellschaft für Klinische Chemie und Laboratoriumsmedizin (DGKL) recommends simultaneous measurement of glucose and the HbA1c value, since these parameters complement each other (see ▶ Tab.
+taneous measurement of glucose and the HbA1c value, as these parameters complement each other (see Tab.
 5).
 If plasma glucose and HbA1c are pathologically elevated (see text), no other determination needs to be made.
 In case of discrepant results of the different parameters, an oGTT should be performed.
-In practice, a repeat plasma glucose and HbA1c measurement can be done prior to an oGTT.
-A repeated measurement should be performed promptly, within 2 weeks. oGTT: oral glucose tolerance test; IFG: impaired fasting glucose; IGT: impaired glucose tolerance.
+In practice, a repeat plasma glucose and HbA1c measurement can also be performed before an oGTT.
+A repeated measurement should be performed promptly, i.e., within 2 weeks. oGTT: oral glucose tolerance test; IFG: impaired fasting tolerance; IGT: impaired glucose tolerance.